 Last week, VMware released VMware Cloud Director Availability (VCDA) 4.6, introducing new features and improvements:

-Can now also be created and run for vSphere DR and migration between vCenter Server sites.
+vSphere to vSphere Recovery Plans Can now also be created and run for vSphere DR and migration between vCenter Server sites.

-Now allow auditing the VMware Cloud Director Availability events by using the Cloud Director delivery channel.
+Audit Logs Now allow auditing the VMware Cloud Director Availability events by using the Cloud Director delivery channel.
 VMware Cloud Director automatically marks all external events, like the ones received from VMware Cloud Director Availability, as audit events, subject to audit persistence, retention, and export capabilities by using the audit trail system in VMware Cloud Director.

-vSphere DR and migration now validates the recovery settings (data center, VM folder, compute, and others) based on the replication settings (datastore).
+Recovery Settings Enhancements Now you can map the source and the destination networks per selected replications for on-premises to cloud replications, similarly to the ones from cloud to cloud. vSphere DR and migration now validates the recovery settings (data center, VM folder, compute, and others) based on the replication settings (datastore).
 The network settings now are similar to Cloud Director sites, and the source and destination network mappings allow per-virtual machine network mapping.

-Now VMware Cloud Director Availability provides a step-by-step guide to configure a deployed appliance by using the VMware Cloud Director Availability API
+vSphere to vSphere DR and Migration Public API Now VMware Cloud Director Availability provides a step-by-step guide to configure a deployed appliance by using the VMware Cloud Director Availability API

-VMware Cloud Director Availability 4.6, backed by VMware Cloud Director 10.3 or later, now supports:
+NSX-T vApp Edges Support VMware Cloud Director Availability 4.6, backed by VMware Cloud Director 10.3 or later, now supports:

 Replicates routed vApp networks and vApp network services to virtual data centers backed by NSX with error-free automatic destination network mapping.